Table Of Contents:

 Google will ask how you would like to receive a confirmation code for your business listing.
-You can opt for a text or phone call, which will verify your business in minutes.
+You can opt for a text or phone call to verify your business in minutes.
 You can also ask for a postcard mailed to your business.
 It will take roughly five business days to receive your code.

 What are the Dos and Don’ts of what to include on Google My Business Listing?

-- Name, Address, Hours of Operation, and Phone Number It is important to note that Google does not like it when you use your PO Box or shared workspace (Such as WeWork) as your businesses address.
-If you do not have a business address, work from home, or deliver your products and services, it is best to list the address on your DBA and alert Google not to publicly disclose your address.
+- Name, Address, Hours of Operation, and Phone Number It is important to note that Google does not like it when you use your PO Box or shared workspace (Such as WeWork) as your business’s address.
+If you do not have a business address, work from home, or deliver your products and services, it is best to list the address on your DBA and alert Google not to disclose it publicly.

 - Optimized Business Description Do not rush through writing your business’s description!
 Not only can you share what makes you unique, but you can also add keywords to help searchers find you!
 Own a book store?
 Add common categories of books (used, thrillers, murder mystery) to your business description to help improve your rankings.
 NOTE- I SAID MENTION KEYWORDS, DO NOT STUFF KEYWORDS.

-- Quality Photos It doesn’t matter if you are a taco restaurant or a barbershop, you will want to add quality images.
+- Quality Photos It doesn’t matter if you are a taco restaurant or a barbershop; you will want to add quality images.
 Ideally, you hire a professional photographer to come and photograph your staff and location.
-However, if professional photos are out of your budget, modern smartphones have excellent cameras.
+However, modern smartphones have excellent cameras if professional photos are out of your budget.
 Show people what makes you unique, what your space looks like, and your work.
-Research has shown that listings with quality photos get more clicks to websites and for driving direction!
+Research has shown that listings with quality photos get more website clicks and drive direction!

 - Posts Google launched the ability to share updates on listings through posts.
-Posts allow you to share daily or weekly updates with your potential customers and show your business listing is active and up-to-date.
-Posts are that extra opportunity to make your GMB listing unique as many small businesses infrequently update their GMB listing.
-We will talk more about Google Posts here if you want to skip ahead.
+Posts allow you to share daily or weekly updates with potential customers and show that your business listing is active and up-to-date.
+Posts are that extra opportunity to make your GMB listing unique, as many small businesses infrequently update their GMB listing.
+We will discuss Google Posts here if you want to skip ahead.

 - Reviews While you cannot AND SHOULD NOT write your reviews after you set up your listing, you should start collecting reviews.
-Testimonials from past clients are especially important if any of your clients fall between the ages of 18-34.
+Testimonials from past clients are critical if any of your clients fall between 18-34.
 Search finds that they are more likely to trust online reviews as much as those from friends and family.

 Why are Google Reviews Important?

 As discussed earlier, people searching for a product or service on Google are nearly ready to purchase.
-If you have communicated who you are, and how you can help them, a useful review is a confirmation that they made the right decision.
+If you have communicated who you are and how you can help them, a helpful review confirms that they made the right decision.
 It’s not enough for you to say how much experience you have and how many years you’ve been in service.
-It is the same here as with other areas of life; you can’t force your opinion on people, provide the information, and let them come to their conclusions.
+It is the same here as in other areas of life; you can’t force your opinion on people, provide the information, and let them come to conclusions.
 Honestly, a good review speaks for itself.